Home Contents Insurance

 High value items

 Individual high value items need to be declared.
 As a general rule, standard home insurance policies have limits on high value items, often around £1500.
 If you wish to insure possessions that exceed this limit, you need to talk about them when making your application.
-Our advisors will be able to help you select the best insurance to fit around any high value items.

 Outside the house